sofakingforever/iconpack-parser-android/readme.md

 IconPackParser-Android
 ======

-An Android Library to parse IconPacks installed on the device.
+An Android Library to parse Icon Packs installed on the device, and fetch their icons.

 Download
 --------